Making Of: BMW Individual M850i NIGHT SKY.

 Remarkably, the Widmanstätten surface pattern doesn’t only adorn the areas of the BMW Individual M850i NIGHT SKY where real meteorite material is used.
 Despite the non-reproducible conditions for the creation of Widmanstätten surface patterns on Earth, BMW Individual has succeeded in recreating their uniqueness.

-BMW Individual M850i Night Sky
+BMW Individual M850i NIGHT SKY

 Externally, components sporting the characteristic meteorite pattern, such as the exterior mirror caps, the front splitters for the side air intakes and the surrounds for the air breathers on the front side panels, are particularly eye-catching.
 The key to this ambitious task was 3D printing, with a team of around 15 experts successfully turning the NIGHT SKY’s bold vision into reality.